w-h-a/js_foundations/scope-note.md

 > The error tells you that `a` isn't available [...].
 In other words, it isn't in scope outside of the `if` block.

 We get an error not because `let` creates a block-scoped variable but because `a` isn't accessible outside the block scope within which it was declared with `let`.
 I wouldn't say "`a` is not 'in scope' outside of the `if` block".
-I would say "`a` is not in _the_ scope outside of the `if` block".
+I would say "`a` is not available in _the_ scope outside of the `if` block".

 > If, on the other hand, you declare the variable outside the `if` block, the variable is available within the block as well as after the block ends.